MariamKhaled741/portfolio/README.md

 # 🌟 Mariam Khaled Portfolio

 Welcome to my personal portfolio website!
-This site showcases my background, skills, and projects in data science and web development.
+This is my **first full project in web development**, where I designed and built the site from scratch using HTML, CSS, and a bit of JavaScript.

+It’s a step toward my goal of combining **data science** with **front-end development**, and I’m excited to grow in both fields side by side.

 ## 🧠 About Me

 I'm a third-year Computer and Data Science student at Alexandria University.
-I’m passionate about building clean, accessible, and data-informed web experiences.
+I’m passionate about creating clean, accessible, and data-informed web experiences.
-My work combines front-end development with data science techniques.
+I enjoy working on projects that blend design, usability, and smart analysis.

 ## 🛠️ Technologies Used